Unnormalized form: Relational form

 This definition does not preclude columns having sets or relations as values, e.g. nested tables.
 This is the major difference to first normal form.

-NoSQL databases like Document databases typically does not conform to the relational view.
+NoSQL databases like document databases typically does not conform to the relational view.
 For example, an JSON or XML database might support duplicate records and intrinsic ordering.
 Such database can be described as non-relational.
 But there are also database models which support the relational view, but does not embrace first normal form.
 Such models are called non-first normal form relations (abbreviated NFR, N1NF or NF2).

-Example
+Example with a table valued column

 This table represent a relation where one of the columns (Transactions) is itself relation-valued.
 This is a valid relation but does not conform to first normal form which does not allow nested relations.
 The table is therefore unnormalized.

 Modern applications

-Today, companies like Google, Amazon and Facebook deal with large amounts of data that are difficult to store efficiently.
+As of 2016, companies like Google, Amazon and Facebook deal with large amounts of data that are difficult to store efficiently.
 They use NoSQL databases, which are based on the principles of the unnormalized relational model, to deal with the storage issue.
 Some examples of NoSQL databases are MongoDB, Apache Cassandra and Redis.
-These databases are more scalable and easier to query with as they do not involve expensive operations like JOIN.